onflow/flow-go/language.md

 }
 ```

+### Synthetic Structure and Class Fields

 If a field has both a getter and a setter, and neither of them read from/write to the field, the field is *synthetic*.
 Synthetic fields **must** be declared as such using the `synthetic` keyword.
-Synthetic fields are neither variable nor constant.
+Synthetic fields are neither variable nor constant, and they are not actually stored in the structure or class value.

 ```typescript
 struct GoalTracker {